All Episodes

 The only thing really keeping it alive is Hastert going on television talking about it.

-If you want to, if you want to assure everybody that anybody who knew anything before X about Foley gets canned, put out a written statement and be done with it.
+If you want to assure everybody that anybody who knew anything before X about Foley gets canned, put out a written statement and be done with it.

-Uh but it you give him video and you give them a whole day to keep that story alive and so forth.
+But you give them video and you give them a whole day to keep that story alive and so forth.

 But this story came too soon in their cycle.

-One of the stories going around Democrat Party circles is that party operatives like Citizens for Responsibility and Ethics in Washington crew, and American family voices weren't quite ready for prime time with the opposition research materials they had gathered for this election cycle, according to one political consultant with ties to the DNC and other party organizations.
+This was, according to the prowler in the American Spectator, one of the stories going around Democrat Party circles is that party operatives like Citizens for Responsibility and Ethics in Washington crew and American family voices weren't quite ready for prime time with the opposition research materials they had gathered for this election cycle, according to one political consultant with ties to the DNC and other party organizations.

-Quote, I'm hearing the Foley story wasn't supposed to drop until about ten days out of the election.
+Quote, I'm hearing the Foley story wasn't supposed to drop until about 10 days out of the election.

 It was supposed to be the coup de grace, not the first shot.